Varsh18/IMDB-Moview-Review-Analysis/README.md

 The main idea of this project is analyse the binary sentiments for the IMDB Movie review.
 The features in the dataset are review column which has the user reviews.Text preprocesing is challenging one.
 Based on the goal of the project, we need to remove the unwanted information from the data.Machine Learning can produce more accurate results when we process the text data properly.
 Below are the steps used in preprocessing the text data.

-Remove HTML tags
+1. Remove HTML tags
-Remove extra whitespaces
+2. Remove extra whitespaces
-Convert accented characters to ASCII characters
+3. Convert accented characters to ASCII characters
-Expand contractions
+4. Expand contractions
-Remove special characters
+5. Remove special characters
-Lowercase all texts
+6. Lowercase all texts
-Convert number words to numeric form
+7. Lemmatization
-Remove numbers
+8. Remove numbers
-Remove stopwords
+9. Remove stopwords
-Lemmatization
+10. Convert words to numeric form

 ### Access
 *TODO*: Explain how you are accessing the data in your workspace.